Samuel Adler (rabbi): Career

-During the twenty-one years of his career in Germany, he campaigned energetically for the emancipation of the Jews from their civil disabilities, especially for the removal of the humiliating and obnoxious oath known as the more judaico.
+During the twenty-one years of his career in Germany, he campaigned for the emancipation of the Jews from their civil disabilities, especially for the removal of the humiliating oath known as the more judaico.
 Adler succeeded in having the Jewish religion taught on equal terms with Protestantism and Catholicism in the lower and higher schools of Worms.
 He pushed for the recognition of gender equality within Judaism.
-It was through his influence that the mechitza, which had segregated the women from the men in the ancient synagogue of Worms, was leveled, allowing the sexes to sit with each other during services.
+Through his influence, the mechitza, which had segregated the women from the men in the ancient synagogue of Worms, was leveled, allowing the sexes to sit with each other during services.

-Adler gave special attention to the improvement of the religious instruction of the young, both in the city and in the rural schools he supervised.
-He made it his aim to enhance the order, the solemnity, and the dignity of the public worship.
-He was instrumental in founding a number of new charitable institutions.
+Adler gave special attention to improving the religious instruction of the young, both in the city and the rural schools he supervised.
+He sought to enhance the order, solemnity, and dignity of public worship and was instrumental in founding several new charitable institutions.
 Above all, with patience and zeal, he persuaded his congregations to let go of the deadening influence of religious literalism.
-In this endeavor he frequently drew upon the storehouse of his great Talmudic learning for the arguments which he used in his struggle for progress, seeking always to rest the reformation of manners upon a basis of inward conviction, and favoring a gradual transformation rather than an abrupt transition from the old to the new.
+In this endeavor, he frequently drew upon the storehouse of his great Talmudic learning for the arguments that he used in his struggle for progress, always seeking to rest the reformation of manners upon a basis of inward conviction and favoring a gradual transformation rather than an abrupt transition from the old to the new.

 He belonged to what may be called the historico-critical school of Jewish theology.
-He was a highly-respected citizen of New York, keeping in touch with modern thought and progress, and accomplishing a vast amount of good.
+He was a highly-respected citizen of New York, keeping in touch with modern thought and progress and accomplishing a vast amount of good.
 He contributed scholarly articles to several learned periodicals; for example, Contributions to the History of Sadduceeism, Jewish Conference Papers, and Benedictions.
-Some of these the author collected and published under the Hebrew title, Kobez 'al Yad (Collections) in 1886, mainly as a souvenir for his friends.
+Some of these the author collected and published under the Hebrew title Kobez 'al Yad (Collections) in 1886, mainly as a souvenir for his friends.

 Death and legacy

-Adler died on June 9, 1891 in Manhattan, New York, and rested in Salem Fields Cemetery of Brooklyn, New York.
-His extensive library of rabbinica was donated by his family to Hebrew Union College, Cincinnati.
+Adler died on June 9, 1891, in Manhattan, New York, and rests in Salem Fields Cemetery of Brooklyn, New York.
+His extensive library of rabbinical literature was donated by his family to Hebrew Union College, Cincinnati.